 - The M2 only comes with one mount, but you can choose whether you want a clamp, bolt-through, slatwall or hardwall mount.

 How do they feel?
-There’s no question that the Ascend Arm is the most fluid of the three.
+There’s no question that the ESI Ergonomics Edge Arm is the most fluid of the three.
 It has a solid feel to it and the tension is easy to adjust.
-All of these three monitor arms are fluid, however the Ascend is the least expensive of the three.
+The Innovative EVO II arm is the least fluid of the three and requires a bit more tweaking to get the tension balanced right, however it is the least expensive of the three.
 Of the three, only the ESI Edge can later be converted to a dual monitor arm.
-The Ascend Arm by Ergoprise also offers an heavy duty model that holds monitors from 10 lbs to 30 lbs.

 I’m not going to conclude with which one I think is the best as personal criteria will make that a different choice for each one of you.
 Which one would you choose and why?